"A true flagship campus, around which an incubator for start-ups could be built." - Angela Merkel

 • Selbstständigkeit und Niederlassung

-• Conference on Computer Vision and Pattern Recognition
+• ACM Conference on Economics and Computation

 • IP Office Hour